Vijaychethan/Pokedex/README.md

 Help Us Improve: Is Pokedex not quite catching 'em all?
 No worries!
 Help us make it better by providing feedback and suggestions.

+How to use?

+You can execute the given pythin file using:
+      streamlit run Pokedex.py

+Make sure you have all the necessary modules installed:
+Streamlit
+opencv-python
+ultralytics
+torch
+pyttsx3

 Got Ideas?